wealthsimple/eventsimple/README.md

   attribute? :optional_key, DryTypes::Strict::String.optional

   # use default value if attribute key is missing or if value is nil
-  # Note this is not the typical behaviour for dry-struct and is a customization in the Eventable::Message class.
+  # Note this is not the typical behaviour for dry-struct and is a customization in the Eventsimple::Message class.
   attribute :default_key, DryTypes::Strict::String.default('default')
 end
 ```